Counseling Check Sheets

 Completion of the 60-hour clinical mental health program will satisfy the course requirements for the master's degree.
 Students completing the Clinical Mental Health Counseling concentration should consult with their adviser regarding additional requirements beyond the credits earned in the Master's degree that are necessary for professional licensure.

 Degree-seeking students are eligible to apply for admission to candidacy once they have enrolled in a minimum of 15 credit hours.
-Students must have satisfactorily completed Counseling 725 and Counseling 740 prior to completing application.
+NOTE: Students must have satisfactorily completed Counseling 725 and Counseling 740 prior to completing application.
 To apply for Admission to Candidacy, students must:

 Students who are not admitted to candidacy may reapply for admission one additional time within one calendar year from date of notification.
 NOTE: Degree-seeking students may not complete more than 24 credit hours without successfully completing the four-day residency and admission to candidacy.